peterhinch/micropython-async/v3/docs/TUTORIAL.md

  * Additional Python primitives including an ISR-compatible version of `Event` and a software retriggerable delay class.
  * Primitives for interfacing hardware.
-These comprise classes for debouncing switches and pushbuttonsand an asynchronous ADC class.
+These comprise classes for debouncing switches and pushbuttons and an asynchronous ADC class.
 These are documented [here](./DRIVERS.md).

 To install this Python package copy the `primitives` directory tree and its contents to your hardware's filesystem.
+There is no need to copy the `tests` subdirectory.

 ### 1.1.2 Demo programs